Weev: Alt-right affiliations

 An email leak by BuzzFeed News in October 2017 revealed that Auernheimer was in contact with Milo Yiannopoulos, who had asked Auernheimer for advice on an article about the alt-right.
 Yiannopoulos asked his editor at Breitbart in April 2016 for permission for Auernheimer to appear on his podcast, an option which was rejected since editor Alex Marlow did not want Breitbart to associate with a "legit racist".

 In 2017, Auernheimer was reported to be working as the webmaster for The Daily Stormer.
 An SPLC analyst described Auernheimer and Anglin as "primary innovators" in the use of online trolling by right-wing extremists.

+In early 2018, Auernheimer had a dispute with Matt Parrott after a Wired story about a leaked membership list of the neo-Confederate group League of the South prompted Anglin to publish a Daily Stormer article urging followers to leave groups that kept member records.
+Parrott responded with a jab at Auernheimer, writing, "Forget about that Jewish troll who wormed his way up into the leadership of Daily Stormer with full access credentials.
+Anglin has no time to talk about that."
+Auernheimer fired back in an open letter accusing Parrott of "interacting with law enforcement authorities to marching around with drug addled street thugs and obvious informants in stahlhelms".
+The Daily Stormers discussion forum, "The Goyim Know", threatened bans on users who accused Auernheimer of being Jewish.

 Other data releases

 In October 2015, Auernheimer published the names of U.S. government employees who were exposed by the Adult FriendFinder and Ashley Madison data breaches.
 He told CNN: "I went straight for government employees because they seem the easiest to shame."

 Auernheimer has also been involved in the release of the undercover Planned Parenthood videos, which were under a temporary restraining order.
-The Washington Post quoted him as saying he did it "for the lulz."
+The Washington Post quoted him as saying he did it "for the lulz".